2019 Field Research Program

 - Session 1: June 2nd through July 14th, 2019 (Post or Roland Springs)

 - Session 2: July 7th through August 18th, 2019 (Post or Lubbock Lake Landmark)

 Join an ongoing field research program of international volunteer crews working with professional staffs to conduct surveys, geoarchaeological prospecting, mapping, and excavations at the Lubbock Lake Landmark, Roland Springs Ranch and Post research areas.

 Although not a field school, volunteers for the Lubbock Lake Landmark regional research program gain practical experience in field methodologies using the latest in field recording technology, proper field conservation of materials, and laboratory experience in processing materials from the field.

-To participate, current university and college students, including recent graduates, must complete and return the Field Research Program Application (PDF) and be able to make a full-time 6-week commitment.
+To participate, applicants must complete and return the Field Research Program Application (PDF) and be able to make a full-time 6-week commitment.

 Community and Youth Volunteers

 Lubbock Lake Landmark also welcomes youth and community volunteers to participate in its Summer Field Season.
 The requirements and applications for these volunteers vary.
 Additional information for community and youth volunteers.